 - Continue to support roadway reconstruction projects that implement Complete Streets design principles.
 Participants noted that more of these types of projects are needed.
 Some participants proposed that Complete Streets design techniques-such as creating physically separated sidewalks, bike paths, or trails-be incorporated into all roadway improvement projects. - Designate mandatory drop-off areas for TNCs that double as loading zones.
 Several participants made this suggestion. - Implement traffic calming practices and design features.
-Multiple participants • recommended lowering posted speed limits.
+Multiple participants recommended lowering posted speed limits.
 Some suggested setting defacto 25 mile-per-hour speed limits, and others suggested providing municipalities with funds for new speed limit signs.
 Others recommended narrowing overwide roadways by implementing bike lanes.
 Other suggestions included incorporating traffic calming measures into bridges and tunnels and in residential areas; and increasing the number of projects completed through the City of Boston's Slow Streets program each year. - Improve safety at intersections, particularly for bicyclists and pedestrians.
 Participants recommended improving pedestrian and bicyclist crossings, particularly at dangerous intersections.
-Suggestions for improving intersections include the following: - Installing more pedestrian countdown timers and ensuring compliance with the Americans with Disabilities Act (ADA) compliance
+Suggestions for improving intersections include the following: - Installing more pedestrian countdown timers and ensuring compliance with the Americans with Disabilities Act (ADA) compliance and upgrade to have accessible pedestrian signals at all traffic signals - Improving signal timing for pedestrian crossings, including audio signals; lengthening crossing times for pedestrians; creating more exclusive pedestrian crossing phases at intersections

-- Improving signal timing for pedestrian crossings, including audio signals; lengthening crossing times for pedestrians; creating more exclusive pedestrian crossing phases at intersections - Restriping crosswalks more frequently, and using yellow stripes - Upgrading curb ramps - Increasing the use of no-turn-on-red signs - Deploying low-probability-of-intercept radars for pedestrian detection - Prioritize rights-of-way to avoid conflicts between trucks and bicyclists. - Create or improve railroad grade crossings.
+- Restriping crosswalks more frequently, and using yellow stripes - Upgrading curb ramps including adding detectable warning strips - Increasing the use of no-turn-on-red signs - Deploying low-probability-of-intercept radars for pedestrian detection - Prioritize rights-of-way to avoid conflicts between trucks and bicyclists. - Create or improve railroad grade crossings.
 Several participants mentioned improving conditions for bicyclists and pedestrians at these locations.